CDCgov/trusted-intermediary/README.md

 These tests are located under the `e2e` Gradle sub-project directory.
 Like any Gradle project, there are the `main` and `test` directories.
 The `test` directory contains the tests.
 The `main` directory contains our custom framework that helps us interact with the API.

+#### Automated ReportStream Integration/End-to-End Test

+These tests cover the integration between ReportStream and TI.
+They run automatically every weekday via Github actions.
+See [the rs-e2e readme](rs-e2e/readme.md) for more details.

 #### Load Testing

 Load tests are completed with [Locust.io](https://docs.locust.io/en/stable/installation.html).